lucee/task-event-gateway/README.md

 within the project root.
 Then a new folder "target" will be created that contains the newly build extension.

 ## Installation
-To install the extension in DK, simply copy the generated .lex file to "/lucee_extensions" folder (make sure to remove all previous versions) then rebuild and restart your docker image (rebuild is necessary!).
+To install the extension, simply copy the generated .lex file to the "/lucee-server/deploy" folder of your Lucee installation.

-When doing development on the extension itself, that of course can be very time consuming, for that purpose i have created a little helper.
-Inside `/helper/deploy.zip` you find a small tool that allows to deploy extensions and Lucee core files on the fly, no restart necessary.
-Simply deploy the content of the zip to your web root, so you can call the `index.cfm` file in the zip like this `/deploy/index.cfm` in the browser.
-Then simply copy the extension you have build to the `toDeploy` folder and call index.cfm.
-This will copy the extension to the deploy folder of your enviroment and then after up to a minute the new extension is ready and running (Lucee has a 1 minute interval for checking for new extensions).

 ## Configuration
 The configuration of the TEG is done in 2 places.
 In the build.xml for global settings and in every Task/Listener implementation for Task/Listener specific settings.